 So what!
 So what if the buyer tells you, “I want to speak to an engineer, not a sales person.”
 And yet you are an engineer.
 But because you are on the shop floor, he doesn’t see you as one despite your insistence to the contrary.
 Why do you make it skin off your nose, yet it’s not?
 If the buyer wants to see an engineer and there’s one on site, by all means connect them.

 Today, I want to address technical sales people.
 These could be engineers, biologists, architects, even accountants who are in a sales function.
-Humility is the engine that powers successful selling.
+Selling is both science (technical ) and art.
+And humility is the engine that powers successful selling.
 Unchecked, your ‘technical’ ego can impede your capacity to sell.
 It doesn’t make you less of an engineer because the client asked to see an engineer; it makes you more of a salesperson when you oblige.
 But I’m an engineer, not a salesperson you indignantly respond.
 Yes.
 But you are selling.
 In this function, the challenge you have is to skillfully juggle your scientific (engineering) cap and artist (selling) cap as the need demands.
 Getting offended over a perceived attack on your (technical) ego may preserve the ego but lose you the sale.

 Technical salespeople can tend to see themselves with a false sense of superiority.
 Some even tell me that referring to them as salespeople is insulting.
 “We are not like ‘insurance agents’”, they say.
 And yet there is no mention of sales in insurance agent, is there?
 Yet, the agent is clear on which side his bread is buttered.
 That’s not the point though.
 The point is that scientists in a sales function must continually have a heightened sense of self-awareness that their professional knowledge could easily get in the way of a sale.